How To Properly Enjoy A Pepperoni RollMarch 15, 2019

 Country Club Bakery and Colasessano’s both ship their Italian American goods around the country!
 Because it won’t be fresh out of the oven, there are some steps you can take to ensure quality enjoyment.

-If you’re here, however, Noteworthy Sweets and Country Club Bakery pepperoni rolls should be eaten within two days for maximum freshness and deliciousness.
+If you’re here, however, Country Club Bakery pepperoni rolls should be eaten within two days for maximum freshness and deliciousness.
 During that time frame, heat them up as instructed above.

 (Pepperoni rolls should only be stored in the freezer to keep the bread from drying out.)